zezhongzhang/Score-based-Filter/README.md

-# Score-based-Filter
+# A Score-based Nonlinear Filter for Data Assimilation
-Code repository for Score-based Filter
+Code repository for the paper:
+**A Score-based Nonlinear Filter for Data Assimilation**